Sequoyahdcooper/Machine-Learning-Project/README.md

 Objective:
 ----------------

-(a) Analyse ice-cream consumption and daily revenue in dollars based on the temperature.
+(a) Analyze ice-cream consumption and daily revenue in dollars based on the temperature.

 (b) Create a model that could predict the ice-cream daily revenue in dollars based on the temperature.